tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 Thank you for using AbandonAI!

-These Terms of Use apply when you use the services of Abandon, Inc. or our affiliates, including our application programming interface, software, tools, developer services, data, documentation, and websites (“Services”).
+These Terms of Use apply when you use the services of Abandon, Inc. or our affiliates, including our application programming interface, software, tools, developer services, data, documentation, and websites ("Services").
 The Terms include our Service Terms, Sharing & Publication Policy, Usage Policies, and other documentation, guidelines, or policies we may provide in writing.
 By using our Services, you agree to these Terms.